betty crocker chicken pot pie

 Timing

-Preparing this classic Betty Crocker Chicken Pot Pie takes approximately 90 minutes, which is 20% less time than the average recipe.
-Here’s a breakdown of the timing:
+Note: Preparing this classic Betty Crocker Chicken Pot Pie takes approximately 90 minutes, which is 20% less time than the average recipe.
+Perfect for busy weeknights or a comforting homemade meal without the hassle.

 Step-by-Step Instructions

-• Preheat the Oven: Preheat your oven to 400°F (200°C).
+• Preheat the Oven : Preheat your oven to 400°F (200°C).

-• Prepare the Crust: Unroll the refrigerated pie crusts and place one crust in a 9-inch pie plate.
+• Prepare the Crust : Unroll the refrigerated pie crusts and place one crust in a 9-inch pie plate.
 Trim any excess dough from the edges.

-• Make the Filling: In a large bowl, combine the shredded chicken or turkey, frozen mixed vegetables, condensed cream of chicken soup, milk, poultry seasoning, salt, and pepper.
+• Make the Filling : In a large bowl, combine the shredded chicken or turkey, frozen mixed vegetables, condensed cream of chicken soup, milk, poultry seasoning, salt, and pepper.
 Mix well until all the ingredients are evenly distributed.

-• Assemble the Pot Pie: Spoon the filling into the prepared pie crust.
+• Assemble the Pot Pie : Spoon the filling into the prepared pie crust.
 Top with the remaining pie crust, crimp the edges to seal, and cut several slits in the top crust to allow steam to escape.

-• Bake the Pot Pie: Place the assembled pot pie on a baking sheet and bake for 45 to 50 minutes, or until the crust is golden brown and the filling is bubbly.
+• Bake the Pot Pie : Place the assembled pot pie on a baking sheet and bake for 45 to 50 minutes, or until the crust is golden brown and the filling is bubbly.

-• Let it Rest: Remove the pot pie from the oven and let it rest for 10 to 15 minutes before serving.
+• Let it Rest : Remove the pot pie from the oven and let it rest for 10 to 15 minutes before serving.
 This allows the filling to set and the crust to cool slightly.

 For an extra flaky crust, consider brushing the top with a beaten egg or milk before baking.
 This simple step will give your Betty Crocker Chicken Pot Pie a beautiful, golden-brown finish.